 Coming to some of the off-beat places to visit in Himachal, these are the ones that you can check out:

 Jibhi, Tirthan Valley: Jibhi, located in the mesmerizing Tirthan Valley is a great place to escape into the Himalayan hills.
-Unlike the above, this village is yet to become completely commercialised (although it’s on the way, unfortunately).
+Unlike the above, this village is yet to become completely commercialized (although it’s on the way, unfortunately).
 So spend your 3 to 4 days there, and you’ll have a blissful holiday.
-Tirthan Valley is perfect for an impromptu hike to any random hill, the reward being the view of the marvellous valley laden with Himalayan flora.
+Tirthan Valley is perfect for an impromptu hike to any random hill, the reward being the view of the marvelous valley laden with Himalayan flora.

 Read this great post to know more about Jibhi .

 Another small town worth visiting is Palampur town or Kangra, which is very close to Dharamshala.
 You can also visit Chamba region.

 For details on more places to visit in Himachal, check this post .